- The 5 Best Selling Bone Conduction Headphones

 The Longee Smart Bone Conduction Headphones are sweat-proof and waterproof.
 If you are looking to dive and enjoy the depths while listening to the sonic ambiance of your choice, this headset is for you.

 You can also listen to your favorite tracks while swimming laps in the pool.
-(Other land-based athletic pursuits like running, jogging, cycling, office work, driving and working out with the gym is just as compatible).
+(Other land-based athletic pursuits like running, jogging, cycling, office work, driving, and working out with the gym are just as compatible).

 With its CVC smart noise reduction mode and a highly sensitive microphone with noise reduction capability, you can be assured that modest amounts of background noise will not interfere with your calls.